ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ```
 #### Resume mode

-Resume mode allows us to continue the SBI training from a previous round, as might, e.g., be necessary if the training
+Resume mode allows us to continue the SBI training from a previous round, as might be necessary, e.g., if the training
 was interrupted in an earlier run before it was completed.
 The following set-up will ensure continuity in the output
 files and prevents the creation of a new directory for resumed runs.
 However, we recommend making a copy of the
 existing `learning` directory to avoid overwriting data from previous rounds and to verify the consistency of